Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

-The normalised triple-differential \njmttytttwo cross sections are used together with the combined HERA DIS data~\cite{H1:2015ubc} in a QCD analysis, where PDF, \asmz, and \mtp are extracted at NLO, using the \xfitter program~\cite{Alekhin:2014irh}.
-The resulting NLO values of \asmz and \mtp are obtained~\cite{CMS:2019esx} as follows: \begin{linenomath} \end{linenomath} Here `fit', `model', and `param' denote the fit, model, and parameterisation uncertainties.
+Here `fit', `model', and `param' denote the fit, model, and parameterisation uncertainties.
 The fit uncertainties were obtained using the criterion of $\Delta\chisq=1$.
 The model uncertainties arise from the variations of assumptions on theoretical inputs, such as masses of \PQc and \PQb quarks or the value of the starting evolution scale.
 The parameterisation uncertainties originate from the variations of the functional form for the PDFs at the starting scale.
 In addition, `scale' denotes the uncertainties arising from the scale variations in \stt predictions, which are estimated by repeating the fit using predictions where the values of \mur and \muf are varied by a factor of 2, independently up and down, and taking the differences with respect to the nominal result.